gwenlei/RemoteFileEditor/README.md

 If you do not want to use bower, you can also unzip bower_components.zip to provide all the components files.

-Then just run the server on your host using:
+Then just run the server on your fhost using:
 > $ ./startme.sh
+fgdsgfhhh
 Running it requires the [Flask](http://flask.pocoo.org/) module.

 Now you can browse to host:8999 (you can config this using --port) to see files under the running directory.
 You can click on the "open in code editor" link to edit a file.
 The changes you make will automatically (and *ALWAYS*) be saved on the host after a short delay for your every change.